Layr-Labs/eigensdk-go/examples/incredible-squaring/README.md

     struct TaskResponse {
         uint32 referenceTaskIndex;
         uint256 numberSquared;
  }
 ```

-The numberSquared field represents the result of the squaring operation with the received number to square.
+The number squared field represents the result of the squaring operation with the received number to square.

 ### Business logic in the entities

 - Aggregator: The aggregator does not have much business logic, since the task processor implementation lies in the Indexing Task Processor one, which can be seen as the default.
 If wanted to create your task processor, you can base it on the ITP implementation, and change what you need.
 - Challenger: The challenger business logic lies in Task response validation.
 To validate the response, the challenger first calculates the response with the same function as the operator (the ComputeResponse method of the Squaring ResponseCalculator) and then compares it with the received response, raising a challenge if they differ.
 - Operator: The operator responds to tasks using the Squaring ResponseCalculator struct, which has a ComputeResponse method (satisfying the ResponseCalculator interface).
-The Squaring response calculator is made with the builder provided by the SDK for non state-saving calculators.
+The Squaring response calculator is made with the builder provided by the SDK for non-state-saving calculators.
 - Task spammer: The task spammer logic lies in the sequence that generates the values pulled by the spammer at the SDK level.
 More specifically, the input passed to the spammer when it makes a pull is passed to the yield function inside the closure.

 ## How to run